 My fellow Good Workers and I spend each and every day working very hard to craft our clients’ stories so that their donors and prospects will be motivated to give.
 We know from more than thirty years of trial and error that storytelling is the secret sauce in truly powerful fundraising.

-So, if you work at a charity where you don’t have a rich storytelling culture and tradition, how do you get started?
+So, if your organization doesn’t have a rich storytelling culture and tradition, how do you get started?

 Our suggestion is that you start up your very own story bank.

-Think of your story bank as an inventory of storytellers and stories that bring your organization’s cause and mission to life.
-Here are seven simple steps to help you get started:
+Think of your fundraising story bank as an inventory of storytellers and stories that bring your organization’s cause and mission to life.
+Here’s a simple seven-step approach to help you get started:

 1) Decide on how many stories you’d like to collect within a certain timeframe.
 For example, you might decide that you want to have six stories in your bank by the end of this calendar year.